Forms and Instructions Calendars Appellate Division

 In most civil cases, a notice of appeal must be served upon the adverse parties and filed in the court where your case originated within 30 days after service upon the appellant of a copy of the judgment or order to be appealed with written notice of its entry, except that when the appellant has served a copy of the judgment or order with written notice of its entry, the appeal must be taken within 30 days thereof (CPLR 5513[a]).

-An appeal as of right is taken by serving anotice of appeal on all other parties involved in the action and filing the notice of appeal in the court where your case originated (CPLR 5515[1], along with a copy of the order or judgment appealed from, and a copy of the opinion or decision, if any.
+An appeal as of right is taken by serving a notice of appeal on all other parties involved in the action, or on their attorney (if they are represented by counsel) and filing the notice of appeal in the court where your case originated (CPLR 5515[1]), along with the request for Appellate Term action (RATA) form (civil appeals only), a copy of the order or judgment appealed from, and a copy of the opinion or decision, if any.

-The appellant perfects the appeal by filing the original brief plus five copies with the Appellate Term, accompanied with proof of service of the brief upon the each adversary to the appeal within 90 days of being placed on the court’s general calendar (22 NYCRR731.4[c] or 732.4[c]).
+The appellant perfects the appeal by filing the original plus four (4) hard copies of their brief with the Appellate Term, proof of service of the brief upon each adversary to the appeal and an original plus four (4) hard copies of the reproduced record, if required, within six (6) months of filing the notice of appeal and request for Appellate Term action (RATA) form (22 NYCRR 731.7[b]).

-Note: These periods are subject to extension based on the method of service (see, e.g., CPLR 2103[b][2], [6]; 22 NYCRR 730.3[2][c]—if service is by mail, five days shall be added to the prescribed period; if service is by overnight delivery, one day shall be added to the prescribed period).
-Moreover, if the last day of such a period is a Saturday, Sunday, or a public holiday, service and filing may be made on the next business day (General Construction Law § 25-a[1]; 22 NYCRR 730.3[d]).
+Note: These periods are subject to extension based on the method of service (see, e.g., CPLR 2103[b][2], [6]; 22 NYCRR 730.2[d] - if service is by mail, five (5) days shall be added to the prescribed period; if service is by overnight delivery, one (1) day shall be added to the prescribed period).
+Moreover, if the last day of such a period is a Saturday, Sunday, or a public holiday, service and filing may be made before the close of business on the next business day (General Construction Law § 25-a[1]; 22 NYCRR 730.2[e]).

 A party who needs more time to perfect or to file a brief must obtain an enlargement of time to do so.
 Except where the court has directed that an appeal be perfected or that a brief be served and filed by a date certain, an enlargement of time to perfect or file a brief may be obtained by stipulation or application.
 Submit an application by letter, addressed to the clerk, with a copy to the other parties to the appeal.
-Note that within this application a party shall establish a reasonable ground why there cannot or could not be compliance with the time limits given.
+Note that within this application a party shall establish a reasonable ground why there cannot or could not be in compliance with the time limits given.
+A maximum of two (2) applications are permitted per brief.

-A party who has been notified that his or her appeal has been dismissed can serve and file a motion to vacate the dismissal of the appeal.
-See Motions and Orders to Show Cause for additional information.
+A party who has been notified that their appeal has been dismissed and wishes to pursue the appeal can serve and file a motion to vacate the dismissal of the appeal.
+See Motions and Orders to Show Cause for additional information (22NYCRR 731.8 [e]).

 Note: These motions are granted at the court’s discretion.
 A party seeking to vacate a dismissal on default must: 1) demonstrate a reasonable excuse for its default; and 2) a meritorious appeal or defense (see CPLR 5015 [a][1]).

-Note: These periods are subject to extension based on the method of service (see, e.g., CPLR 2103[b][2], [6]; 22 NYCRR730.3[2][c]—if service is by mail, five days shall be added to the prescribed period; if service is by overnight delivery, one day shall be added to the prescribed period).
-Moreover, if the last day of such a period is a Saturday, Sunday, or a public holiday, service and filing may be made on the next business day (General Construction Law § 25-a[1]; 22 NYCRR730.3[d]).
+Note: These periods are subject to extension based on the method of service (see, e.g., CPLR 2103[b][2], [6]; 22 NYCRR 730.3[2][d] - if service is by mail, five (5) days shall be added to the prescribed period; if service is by overnight delivery, one (1) day shall be added to the prescribed period).
+Moreover, if the last day of such a period is a Saturday, Sunday, or a public holiday, service and filing may be made before the close of business on the next business day (General Construction Law § 25-a[1]; 22 NYCRR 730.2[e]).

 No.

-In a civil appeal a motion for reargument or for leave to appeal to the Appellate Division can be made to the Appellate Term (22NYCRR731.11 and 732.11).
+In a civil appeal a motion for reargument or for leave to appeal to the Appellate Division can be made to the Appellate Term (22NYCRR 731.12).

 Motions to reargue an appeal or to resettle an order or to amend a decision shall be made within 30 days after the decision on the appeal, except that for good cause shown, the court may consider any such motion when made at a later date.